All milestones must be met for full credit.

 Final grade | = total / 50 |

-Be sure to cite appropriately and follow all academic honesty standards.
-Accounting for items like tables and graphs, an appropriate target length of this writeup is anywhere from 1 to 3 pages (though that is not a hard limit).
-Within the Implementation Track, you will be primarly evaluated on the completeness and correctness of your implementation.
+Accounting for items like tables and graphs, an appropriate target length of this writeup should be approximately 2-4 pages.
+Within the Implementation Track, you will be primarly evaluated on the completeness of your implementation.
 However, the thoroughness and clarity of the writeup will be a sizeable (but non-majority) portion of your grade.

 Milestone 1: Selection of Option.
-Select which of the options (GA1-GA3) you will do and fill out the short form online.
+Select which of the options (a,c,or e) you will do and fill out the short form online.
+Write a short description of your initial idea for how you might implement it.

 Milestone 3: Feedback on Discussion.
 You will receive up to two other students’ initial writeups; you must provide feedback on the breadth, depth, and clarity of exposition.
 You may also provide suggestions on hurdles that are described in the writeup(s).
 Reviewing forms and guides will be provided.
 To receive full credit for the reviews, you must provide constructive and civil reviews (a guide will be provided).
 This feedback will be “double-blind:” as a reviewer, you will not know whose writeups you are reviewing, and as an author, you will not know who your reviewers are.
 This is why it is important for the Milestone 1 drafts to be anonymized.
 All paper-reviewer identities will be known to course staff.

 Final Writeup and Full Code.
 This must be a complete, well-written writeup.
-You must turn in:
+You will turn in:

 (GA4) Write a literature review paper in which you select one of a set of topics, and (i) identify, (ii) analyze,and (iii) synthesize modern approaches for the topic you choose.